rds1983/SpriteFontPlus/README.md

 * DynamicSpriteFont class that renders glyphs on demand to the underlying texture atlas.
 Also it supports 32-bit characters and blurry text.

 # Adding Reference
+There are two ways of referencing SpriteFontPlus in the project:
-1. `Install-Package SpriteFontPlus.MonoGame` (or `Install-Package SpriteFontPlus.FNA` for FNA)
+1. Through nuget: `install-package SpriteFontPlus.MonoGame` for MonoGame(or `install-package SpriteFontPlus.FNA` for FNA)
+2. As submodule:

+    a. `git submodule add https://github.com/rds1983/SpriteFontPlus.git`

+    b.
+Copy SolutionDefines.targets from SpriteFontPlus/build/MonoGame(or SpriteFontPlus/build/FNA) to your solution folder.

+      * If FNA is used, SolutionDefines.targets needs to be edited and FNAProj variable should be updated to the location of FNA.csproj next to the SpriteFontPlus.csproj location.

+    c.
+Add SpriteFontPlus/src/SpriteFontPlus/SpriteFontPlus.csproj to the solution.

 # Loading SpriteFont from a ttf
-2. Following code creates a SpriteFont from a ttf:
+Following code creates a SpriteFont from a ttf:
 ```c#
 var fontBakeResult = TtfFontBaker.Bake(File.ReadAllBytes(@"C:\\Windows\\Fonts\arial.ttf"),
 	25,